 - Field service technicians can identify the components of complex machines like transmitters and receivers of the communications satellites by scanning and fetching its information just in front of their headset.

-- Field Alpha can be leveraged to carry out AR simulations of hazardous conditions.
+- AR FSM can be leveraged to carry out AR simulations of hazardous conditions.
 The field engineers can be trained without them having to risk their lives or expensive equipment.

 - The field operations staff that needs help, can stream what they’re seeing in real-time to the experts located offsite and ask them for advice.
 Senior engineers or experts can share the point of view of the technician wearing R-7 HL glasses while working on-site and can provide immediate instructions using an overlaid augmented reality marker.